tungbq/devops-dockerfiles/README.md

 <h1 align="center">DevOps Dockerfiles</h1>

 <p align="center">Dockerfiles collection for DevOps tools 💝</p>
 <p align="center">Are you facing challenges while working with a variety of DevOps tools on your machine?
-This repository offers a Dockerfile and a comprehensive guide to help you build your own ready to use Docker image, equipped with tools such as Ansible, Terraform, and more.</p>
+This repository provides numerous Dockerfiles and comprehensive guides to help you build your own ready-to-use Docker image for DevOps tools such as Ansible, Terraform, and more...</p>

 <p align="center">
   <a href="https://github.com/tungbq/devops-dockerfiles/releases"><img alt="devops-dockerfiles release" src="https://img.shields.io/github/release/tungbq/devops-dockerfiles.svg" /><a>